JosieAilsa/react-powerlifting-tracker/README.md

 ## Testing 🧪
 - Filter and string helpers united tested using Jest.
+- Some components tested with React Testing Library.

 ## Styling & Conventions
 - The app uses SCSS, the CSS preprocessor.